-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis and budgeted comparison schedules for the General Fund, Street Fund, and Florence Urban Renewal Agency be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the management's discussion and analysis in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
-We do not express an opinion or provide any assurance on the management discussion and analysis because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
+We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-The budgetary comparison schedules for the General Fund, Street Fund, and Florence Urban Renewal Agency have been subjected to the auditing procedures applied to the audit of the basic financial statements and, in our opinion, are fairly stated in relation to the basic financial statements taken as a whole.
+The budgetary comparison schedules have been subjected to the auditing procedures applied to the audit of the basic financial statements and, in our opinion, are fairly stated in relation to the basic financial statements taken as a whole.